Chart Color Schemes

 An assessment of population growth drivers in Berkeley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Berkeley is around 7,964, reflecting a growth of 166 people since the 2021 Census, which reported a population of 7,798.
-This increase was inferred from AreaSearch's resident population estimate of 7,800 in Jun 2024, based on ABS ERP data and additional validated new addresses since the Census date.
-The population density is approximately 1,088 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
-Overseas migration contributed around 62% of overall population gains during recent periods in Berkeley.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in Dec 2022 with 2021 as the base year.
+As of May 2026, the estimated population of the suburb of Berkeley is around 8,070.
+This figure reflects a growth of 272 people since the 2021 Census, which reported a population of 7,798.
+The increase was inferred from AreaSearch's estimate of 8,039 residents following their examination of ABS' latest ERP data release in June 2025 and an additional 55 validated new addresses since the Census date.
+This results in a population density ratio of approximately 1,102 persons per square kilometer, which is comparable to averages seen across other locations assessed by AreaSearch.
+Berkeley's growth rate of 3.5% positions it within 1.2 percentage points of the SA3 area (4.7%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods, driving primary population growth in the suburb.

 Frequently Asked Questions - Population